-- Attendance at two Face-to-Face Summits (held at the beginning and end of the school year) - Monthly meetings held mostly via Zoom/Google Hangouts/Teams chaired by the Commissioner - In-person meetings held on Saturdays or in the school holidays at a venue TBA within the Adelaide CBD.
-There will also be an online catch-up meeting for those who are unable to attend in person. - Work on local campaigns decided and agreed to at the Summits. - Involvement in local area action teams.
+- Attendance at one Face-to-Face Summits held in March 2023). - Monthly meetings held via Zoom chaired by the Commissioner. - Work on local campaigns decided and agreed to at the Summits. - Involvement in local area action teams. - Contribute to Slack channels and online work.